 To consider a report from the Interim Executive Director – People (copy enclosed).

-RESOLVED that, members note the contents of the report.
+1) Members note the contents of the report